microsoft/BotFramework-WebChat/samples/integrate-with-react/README.md

 # Things to try out

 - Type `help`: you should see a full list of MockBot features
-- Type `markdown`, you should see the sample of Markdown
+- Type `markdown`: you should see the sample of Markdown
-- Type `card weather`, you should see a weather card built using Adaptive Cards
+- Type `card weather`: you should see a weather card built using Adaptive Cards
-- Type `layout carousel`, you should see a carousel of cards
+- Type `layout carousel`: you should see a carousel of cards
    - Resize the window and see how the carousel change its size

 # Code